Ways to Support

 5 stars - Goodreads

 This book gave me goosebumps, as the heartfelt look at mother-daughter dynamics resonated with me deeply.
 If I become a parent one day, I'll look back fondly on this piece of writing.
 I’m in awe of Linda Sanchez's idea that parental leadership should encompass "slowing down" and "listening first", challenging the traditional model of control.
-Her acknowledgement that good parenting means owning up to your own mistakes, felt especially powerful to me.
-I also got chills when Sanchez wrote, "Now, she was building a different kind of table," because I believe parent-child relationships built on mutual respect is something to be cherished. goes here
+Her acknowledgement that good parenting means owning up to your own mistakes felt especially powerful to me.
+I also got chills when Sanchez wrote, "Now, she was building a different kind of table," because I believe parent-child relationships built on mutual respect are something to be cherished. goes here

 -